asummerau/ios-xe_ansible_testing/README.md

 # Cisco IOS-XE Setup with Ansible

-This GitHub repository demonstrates how to run a simple Ansible playbook.It provides an overview of the necessary components, commands for execution, and instructions for installing Ansible.
+This GitHub repository demonstrates how to run a simple Ansible playbook.
+It provides an overview of the necessary components, commands for execution, and instructions for installing Ansible.

 The directory contains the following files: